dotnet/android/Documentation/guides/building-apps/build-items.md

 specify the same environment variable or system property in multiple files).

-## AndroidFragmentType

-Specifies the default fully qualified type to be used for all `<fragment>` layout elements when generating the layout bindings code.
-The property defaults to the standard Android `Android.App.Fragment` type.

 ## AndroidJavaLibrary

 Files with a Build action of `AndroidJavaLibrary` are Java